-However, I contacted the credit card company, and they said that since the item was purchased when extended warrantee was still a benefit, I could make a claim.
+However, I contacted the credit card company, and they said that since the item was purchased when the extended warranty was still a benefit, I could make a claim.
 I had to contact the MasterCard extended warranty service by phone, but once I finally got through, the process was easy, and they didn't require me to do anything but upload my evidence and fill out a form.
 My son was able to have his computer fixed, and we saved over $1,000!

 How Does Credit Card Extended Warranty Work?

 Here is my experience.
 I'd been a loyal Sears appliance customer for years, but after my second Kenmore Ultra Wash failed just a couple of months after the warranty expired, I got fed up.
 The repair bill for the $700 machine was $500!
-The Kenmore person said for an additional $200 on top of that repair bill, I could get an "extended warranty" for another year!
+The Kenmore person said that, for an additional $200 on top of that repair bill, I could get an "extended warranty" for another year!
 Give me a break.

 Do You Have Extended Warranty?